bitcoin-api/bitcoin-api/README.md

 ### /addresses

 #### POST - Create or Get Bitcoin Address
 This endpoint creates or gets a Bitcoin address that can be used to deposit Bitcoin.
 After using this endpoint to create and return an address, a new address will be created and returned from this endpoint once the currently returned address has Bitcoin sent to it with 6 confirmations.
-Addresses will always remain associated with a token, even after a new address is retrieved.
+Addresses will always remain associated with the token used to create and retrieve them, even after a new address is created and retrieved.

 ##### Authorization
 Token Endpoint